-One of the pressing needs of the WMO community today is the shortage of BIP-M-qualified forecasters, particularly in the aviation sector.
+One of the pressing needs of the WMO community today is the shortage of BIP-M-qualified forecasters,6 particularly in the aviation sector.
 Least developed countries in particular, but also many other countries, rely on university courses in more developed countries to educate and train people who will meet their urgent needs for forecasters.
-In the context of BIP-M and BIP-MT, the study of meteorology as an academic discipline remains essential to maintain the vigour of meteorological research and development of

-The terms "forecaster" and "operational meteorologist" are treated as synonyms here.
-"Forecaster" and meteorological practice, so the global education and training system must be flexible enough to meet the human resource needs of both research and operations.
+In the context of BIP-M and BIP-MT, the study of meteorology as an academic discipline remains essential to maintain the vigour of meteorological research and development of meteorological practice, so the global education and training system must be flexible enough to meet the human resource needs of both research and operations.